 You’ll have amazing fun dancing at a traditional ceilidh.
-Most dances can be picked up easily and they’ll help you out!
-Give it a go.
-Even watching from the side is fun.
+Most dances can be picked up easily and the organisers will help you out!
+Kids love to be energetic and this is definitely one way of tiring them out.

 19. Take a one of a kind canal trip

 The canals are at different levels and to help join them up, engineers came up with this awesome engineering feat!
 It looks so unique and it’s even more so when you realise it transports the boats!

 20. Discover the ghosts on a ghost walk

 Edinburgh has a lot of history and it’s told often with ghost walks.
-There are plenty of kid friendly ghost walks so if they’re up for it and especially if they like history why not give it a go?
+While it doesn’t sound kid friendly, there are actually plenty of family orientated ghost walks so if they’re up for it why not give it a go?

 21. Visit reindeer